ThatBlokeCalledJay/set-json-property/README.md

 ## Providing a new value

 There are a number of ways you can provide a value with which to update your property.
-You can simply enter a value into the "Property Value" box `MyNewValue`.
+You can simply enter a value into the "Property Value" field e.g. `MyNewValue`.
 You can specify an environment variable too, for example your build number `$(Build.BuildNumber)`

 This means you can also access an environment variable that has been set by another task, previously in your pipeline.